This post is about detailed M/s contracts that outline relationship expectations, using my own as an example and focusing on what goes into it.

 Meta Sunday is what we call our weekly check-in that’s mostly for planning.
 We go through a list of questions, such as “what was great this week” and “what are we looking forward to next week”.
 Then we review our shared Google Calendar, and anything else of importance.

-Maintenance discipline is every Saturday, defined as private and non-sexual, a spanking with what we call the discipline wand, a small, variable amount of strokes that get counted in the format, “One, thank you, Mistress, please may I have another?”
+Maintenance discipline is every Friday right after brunch, defined as private and non-sexual, a spanking with what we call the discipline wand, a small, variable amount of strokes that get counted in the format, “One, thank you, Mistress, please may I have another?”

 By “big events” I mean there’s a bit about making effort to celebrate birthdays and major holidays together, and who handles anniversary plans on which year (we split it up by odd/even-numbered years).